sebastiaanverborg/docs/source/index.md

 <script type="text/javascript" src="https://js.kasko.io"></script>
 ```

-Include the following JS include in the HEAD of the page or at above where you want the widget to be created.
+Include the following JS snippet in the HEAD of the page or at above where you want the widget to be created.

 ## 2. Widget Containter